Tenthmatrix/MatrixCX/README.md

 For more information please visit https://matrixcx.org

-MatrixCX and MatrixCX-Dashboard are developed from ground up to run in containerised environments and it can be easily run in a containerised environments such as Docker and Kubernetes.
+MatrixCX and Modules such as MatrixCX-Dashboard & MatrixCX-Website are developed from ground up to run in containerised environments and it can be easily run in a containerised environments such as Docker and Kubernetes.
 It follows the principles of Microservices strictly and each Module or Application of MatrixCX can be deployed, managed in a true Microservices model.